Atamira_FEB24-headshots_JCZ_6804_hires

-Marama Lloydd (Ngāpuhi, Ngāti Kahu, Te Rarawa) is currently the Kaiwhakaputa Auaha | Creative Producer of Atamira Dance Company.
-She was the Executive Director of Atamira from June 2018 - January 2025.
-Marama has been part of the Māori contemporary dance - and wider arts - sector for 37 years including being a dancer, costumier, secondary school dance teacher, arts manager and director.
+Marama Lloydd (Ngāpuhi, Ngāti Kahu, Te Rarawa) is currently the Kaiwhakaputa Auaha | Creative Producer of Atamira Dance Company stepping into a supporting role after co - leading the company as Executive Director of Atamira from June 2018 - January 2025.

 Her dance career began in training with Te Kanikani o Te Rangatahi in 1987 then she became an original company member of Taiao Dance Theatre, the company which pioneered the indigenous expression of the art form of Māori Contemporary Dance in Aotearoa.